otnemrasordep/music-genre-classification/README.md

 # musicGenreClassification
-Final Assignment for ECS7013P: Deep Learning for Audio and Music.

 In this assignment we were requested to implement two distinct deep learning methods in order to infer two aspects from a chosen audio file.
 The proposed approach consisted of a first network that classifies an audio file into music or non-music.